annagianna/baria_muscle/README.md

 - **Clinical:** clinical, anthropometric and BIA-derived measures
 - **Language:** R

-The code covers data cleaning and the baseline (cross-sectional) analyses — microbiome composition and diversity, and per-species associations with FFMI — together with a longitudinal mixed-model layer relating baseline species abundance to FFMI trajectory after surgery.
-A functional-pathway layer (HUMAnN) is being added on top of the taxonomic analyses, starting with pathway cleaning and prevalence filtering.
+The code covers data cleaning, the baseline descriptive analyses (microbiome composition and diversity), a longitudinal mixed-model layer (`4b`) relating baseline species abundance to FFMI trajectory after surgery, and a functional-pathway layer (HUMAnN) at the cleaning/filtering stage.

+The per-species association strategy is being reworked (Aug 2026): the earlier cross-sectional linear-model and DAG scripts have been archived, and the candidate-species shortlist is moving to differential-abundance testing (LinDA) and ML-based feature selection, which handle the multiple-testing burden better than per-species FDR correction at this sample size.
+See **Current direction** below.

+---

+## Current direction (Aug 2026)

+The analysis is organised **microbe-first**: derive a compact candidate-species shortlist, then bring in the other omics layers for that shortlist rather than leading with them.

+1. **Candidate shortlist** — differential-abundance testing (**LinDA**) and **ML-based feature selection** (feature ranking, then linear models on the top hits), which handle multiple testing better than per-species FDR at this `n`.
+   The cross-sectional LM / DAG scripts are archived; the LMM (`4b`) is retained as a robustness result.
+2. **Microbiome change** — per-participant **Bray–Curtis distance**
+   (baseline → follow-up) correlated with FFMI change.
+3. **Metabolites** — the Metabolon layer, examined for the shortlisted species only (not led with).
+4. **Baseline dietary data** — combined with microbes and metabolites for interpretation.

+**Clinical outcomes.** Glycaemic outcomes (HbA1c, HOMA-IR) returned precise nulls and are deprioritised as a primary axis; the derived glycaemic and MMT variables remain in the cleaned data.
+Better-powered clinical outcomes (e.g. lipids) are the current target, shown cross-sectionally where possible.

 ---